Skip to content

 The snowball.
 Research from the Harvard Business Review found that people who focused on paying off small accounts first were more likely to eliminate their total debt.
 The reason is not about money.
 It is about motivation.

-Debt repayment is a marathon, not a sprint.
+Debt repayment is a marathon.
 Our scenario takes roughly two and a half years.
 That is a long time to stay disciplined.
 The snowball gives you a visible win early: an account balance hitting $0, one fewer bill to worry about, proof that the plan is working.

 Dave Ramsey built an entire media empire partly on this insight.
 He argues that if math alone motivated people, they would not have gotten into debt in the first place.
 He has a point.
 The best debt repayment plan is the one you do not quit.